libp2p/specs/autonat/autonat-v2.md

 ResponseStatus](#requirements-for-responsestatus).

-The client MUST check that the nonce received in the `DialAttempt` is the same as the nonce the it sent in the `DialRequest`.
+The client MUST check that the nonce received in the `DialAttempt` is the same as the nonce it sent in the `DialRequest`.
 If the nonce is different, it MUST discard this response.

 The server MUST close the stream after sending the response.
 The client MUST